Military Regional Command: History

 The Armed Forces' military regions are known as Kodam.
-Their organization was established by General Sudirman, following the model of the German Wehrkreise system.
-The system was later codified in Strategy Order No.1 (Surat Perintah Siasat No.1), signed by General Sudirman in November 1948.
+Their organization was established by General Soedirman, following the model of the German Wehrkreise system.
+The system was later codified in Strategy Order No.1 (Surat Perintah Siasat No.1), signed by General Soedirman in November 1948.

 The Army's structure underwent various reorganisations throughout its early years.
 From 1946 to 1952, the Army was organized into combined arms divisions.
 These were consolidated in 1951 and then dissolved in 1952.
 From 1952 to 1958–59, the Army was organised into seven Territorial Armies (Tentara & Teritorium) composed of regiments and independent formations at battalion level and below.
 In August 1958, the Indonesian Army reconsolidated its territorial organization.
 This created sixteen regional commands, which retained earlier divisional titles; the Siliwangi Division, for example, became Kodam VI/Siliwangi.
 The Kodam were subdivided administratively into Areas (the former territorial regiments), Districts (the former regimental battalions), and District Sectors, and operationally composed of several specialty battalions and in some regional commands, an infantry brigade.

 A reorganisation in 1985 made significant changes in the army chain of command.
-The four multiservice Regional Defence Commands (Kowilhan) and the National Strategic Forces Command (Kostranas) were eliminated from the defense structure, re-establishing the Military Regional Commands (Kodam) as the key organisation for strategic, tactical, and territorial operations for all services.
+The four multiservice Regional Defence Commands (Komando Wilayah Pertahanan) and the National Strategic Forces Command (Komando Strategis Nasional) were eliminated from the defense structure, re-establishing the Military Regional Commands (Komando Daerah Militer) as the key organisation for strategic, tactical, and territorial operations for all services.
 The 16 regions were reduced to just 10.
 The chain of command flowed directly from the ABRI commander via the Chief of Staff of the Army to the ten territorial commanders, and then to subordinate army territorial commands.
 In 1999, the number of regions grew to 10, and as of 2024, there are around 15 in active operation.

 The territorial commands incorporate provincial and district commands each with infantry battalions, sometimes a cavalry battalion, artillery, or engineers.
 The number of activated infantry brigades is increasing.
 Some have Raider battalions attached.

 Six new regional commands were created on 10 August 2025, and so the number of regions grew to 21.